-MSN class cancellations and delays will be determined by NDMU.
-Any MSN class canceled due to inclement weather will be made up by arrangement of the faculty.
+RN to BSN cancellations and delays will be determined by NDMU.
+Any RN to BSN class canceled due to inclement weather will be made up by arrangement of the faculty.
 This may be done by holding a virtual class.

 Text-alert message notifications for University closings or delays are available.
 NDMU offers a mass notification system.
 The system sends messages instantly and simultaneously to registered text-message-capable cell phones, and email addresses.
 For information, go to Emergency Notification Procedures and to sign up for this service go to e2Campus